thefitri/CTF_Writeups/CBCTF_2019_Crypto_2_Adding_Up.md

 394966864727721633978749819285325869377850
 ```

 **which is WRONG!**.
 I'm not sure if my algorithm was wrong or if the organiser entered the wrong value (Remember, we checked the return value of input 12 and both returned 144).
-No fret, I'll just increase the range tp (3,2021) and we got the right flag.
+No fret, I'll just increase the range to (3,2021) and we got the right flag.
 YAY?! *[confused face]*

 ```
 639069811559435586651349273985287139381962